MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 User Management
 ++++++++++++++++
 The national administrator can be able to view all users in the system.
-To access user management, select users in the top navigation bar.
+To access user management, select ``users`` in the top navigation bar.
 The resulting screen shows a list of users in the system.

-To create a new user, click the add user button.
+To create a new user, click the ``add user button``.

 .. figure:: /_images/national_admin/21_list_users.png
     :scale: 100%